Bane leads Grizzlies past Nets as Irving scores 43 points

 MEMPHIS, Tenn.
 (AP) — Desmond Bane scored 23 points, including nine straight as Memphis rebuilt its lead in the fourth quarter, and the Grizzlies beat Kyrie Irving and the Brooklyn Nets 132-120 on Wednesday night.

-Irving scored 43 points and Kevin Durant had 35 points and 11 rebounds.
-Still banned from playing home games because of a New York City vaccine mandate, Irving was on the court for the first time since scoring 60 points at Orlando eight days earlier.
+Irving scored 43 points and Kevin Durant had 35 points, 11 rebounds and eight assists.
+Still banned from playing home games because of a New York City vaccine mandate, Irving was on the court for the first time since scoring a career-high 60 points at Orlando eight days earlier.

 But that arrangement for Irving, who is unvaccinated against COVID-19, is coming to an end.
 New York City Mayor Eric Adams is set to lift the mandate for athletes and performers.